23rd EU Youth Championship begins in Roznov pod Radhostem, Czech Republic

-World Youth Chess Olympiad U-16: Round 2 recap
+World Youth Chess Olympiad U-16: Multiple leaders after two rounds

 FIDE opens bidding process for the 2030 Chess Olympiad